intel-retail/automated-self-checkout/docs_src/OVMS/pipelinerun.md

 ```

 ### results/pipeline0.log sample:
 The output in results/pipeline0.log lists average number of frames per second.
-It's not really human readable, meant to be parsed by scripts.
 Below is a snap shot of the output:
 ```text
 18.81
 20.84